jentery/engl391/exam2.md

 If you need the exam in a format other than DOCX, then please let me know ASAP, and I'll make it happen ASAP.

 Note that the downloadable copy of the exam does *not* contain all the information on this page, which you should read *before* responding to the exam.

+## Aims

+This exam has two aims for the purposes of this course, namely for you to:

+1. Cover foundations in activity theory *before* you proceed with your own project (i.e., your [Player Story](final.html)) in this course.
+2. Demonstrate your knowledge of key terms from the second half of this course.
+These terms include metagame, environmental storytelling, player story, and secondary and tertiary contradiction.